Why certain Tannaka groups attached to abelian varieties are almost connected: Finite component groups

-The representation categories of the finite quotient groups $H$ of $G$ or $G(X)$ are full tensor subcategories of the representation category of $G(X)$.
-For complex abelian varieties the super-Tannakian category $sRep_\Lambda(G(X),\mu)$ is equivalent to an ordinary neutral Tannakian category $Rep_\Lambda(G(X))$ by [KrW]; furthermore for finite abelian groups $H$ this subcategory attached to $H$ as an additive category is generated by skyscraper sheaves supported in torsion points of $X(\C)$.
-Hence theorem \ref{complexcase} follows from
+The representation categories of the finite quotient groups $H$ of $G$ or ${\bf G}_{geom}(X)$ are full tensor subcategories of the representation category of ${\bf G}_{geom}(X)$.
+Since $Rep_\Lambda({\bf G}_{geom}(X))$ is a neutral Tannakian category by [KrW] (complex case) resp.
+[W2], theorem \ref{complexcase} (finite field case), this immediately follows from